Legal Basics

 Florida

 Looking for a Florida expungement attorney?
-Fresh Start offers flat-fee record sealing and expungement filing at $10,000 per record.
+Fresh Start offers flat-fee sealing and expungement filing at $10,000 per record.
 Free eligibility check.

 New York